devung/cv/README.md

-# Windows command prompt style CV
+# CMD.EXE - Windows command prompt style CV

 Show your cv in Windows command prompt terminal and interact using custom commands.